ai-amplified/blog_post/get-a-comprehensive-guide-to-medication-with-drug-assistant.md

 #### DrugBot
 Initializes the class `DrugBot` that serves as a model for text generation.
-This class represents a text generation model implemented.
+This class represents a text generation model implemented for deployment using Kserve.
 It integrates with OpenAI's GPT-3.5 model, facilitates text generation based on received prompts, and manages audio generation if required.
 It utilizes various external services such as OpenAI for text generation, Sentence Transformer for embedding model.

-##### Overall Functionality:
+Overall Functionality:
 The KserveTextGeneration class initializes the model, loads necessary configurations, handles incoming requests for text generation, manages limitations on input size and usage, generates text responses using GPT-3.5, and provides functionalities for audio generation if requested.